 To better understand the factors at work here, Credit Karma examined auto loans from two central angles:

-- Knowledge of financing: In an October 2017 survey of U.S. car owners who are currently making monthly payments on their car, Credit Karma found that nearly half — 45 percent — couldn’t recall the annual percentage rate on their loan, which is the true cost of borrowing as it reflects interest and fees.
-One in 4 (27 percent) said they didn’t recall their APR because they didn’t want to think about it and found it too stressful or that it was confusing.
+- Knowledge of financing: In an October 2017 survey of U.S. car owners who are currently making monthly payments on their car, Credit Karma found that nearly half — 45% — couldn’t recall the annual percentage rate on their loan, which is the true cost of borrowing as it reflects interest and fees.
+One in 4 (27%) said they didn’t recall their APR because they didn’t want to think about it and found it too stressful or that it was confusing.
 The number one reason was they used to know it, but had since forgotten.
 In addition:

-- 1 in 4 (27 percent) weren’t sure exactly how much they had left to pay on their car loans, with the percentage being slightly higher among 18-24 year olds (30 percent)
+- 1 in 4 (27%) weren’t sure exactly how much they had left to pay on their car loans, with the percentage being slightly higher among 18-24 year olds (30%)

-- 1 in 10 (11 percent) couldn’t recall the specific dollar amount of their monthly car payment
+- 1 in 10 (11%) couldn’t recall the specific dollar amount of their monthly car payment

-- 1 in 5 (20 percent) weren’t sure exactly how many months they have left to pay on their auto loan
+- 1 in 5 (20%) weren’t sure exactly how many months they have left to pay on their auto loan

 - Opportunities to save: In a parallel analysis, Credit Karma looked into auto loans held among its 75 million U.S. members.
 When reflected against data from all U.S. adults, Credit Karma found $37 billion in potential savings from refinancing.
 This figure was derived by taking aggregated and completely anonymized auto “tradelines” — an industry term for loans appearing on credit reports — and first determining potential savings for Credit Karma members.
 Then, Credit Karma extrapolated those results using data from TransUnion and the U.S. Census to achieve a roughly representative national snapshot.
-(Jump to full methodologies)
+(See our methodology.)